ImagineSocialGit/engage-core/docs/module-boundaries.md

 ## Portal Module

-Portal is a planned universal module.
+Portal is a current universal module.

 Portal should own external/customer account access.
 It is separate from internal app users.